yghunter/sv_shm_demo/README.md

 # test

-## write the content of test.txt to share memory
+## write the content of test.txt to shared memory background
 ./writer_shm < test.txt &

-## read from share memory to out.txt on disk
+## read from shared memory to out.txt on disk
 ./reader_shm  > out.txt

-## compare the sourch file and output file
+## check, compare the sourch file with the output file
 diff test.txt out.txt